 Project Public Health Ready

-Since 2004, more than 400 LHDs have been recognized as meeting all the PPHR requirements individually or working collaboratively as a region.
-To view which agencies are recognized, see the map below.
+Since 2004, more than 475 LHDs have been recognized as meeting all the PPHR requirements individually or working collaboratively as a region, all of which are identified in the map below.

-Prospective applicants can find information on program benefits, eligibility, cost, and application process in the Process Guide below.
+Agencies can find information on program benefits, eligibility, deadlines, associated fees and application process in the PPHR Process Guide.

 All agencies interested in applying for PPHR recognition should assess their readiness to pursue recognition by filling out the 'Pre-Application Checklist.'
 Once completed, the checklist should be emailed to email@example.com.
 Applicants should then submit their Intent to Apply Form by October 31 2017.
 To review the 2017-2018 PPHR criteria, download the files below.